tikh-iv/blood-presure-bot/README.md

 # blood-presure-bot
-This bot can help you monitor your blood presure avery day
+This bot can help you monitor your blood presure every day

 ## Instalation
 * pip install pandas